Wilkes-Barre Restaurant Holds Bacon Eating Contest

 Contestants had just 15 minutes to eat five pounds of cooked bacon.

-No one ate all five pounds but the grand prize went to Russell Keeler, who ate more than one pounds of bacon.
+No one ate all five pounds but the grand prize went to Russell Keeler, who ate more than one pound of bacon.

-"My jaw got a workout, all of our jaws got a got a workout. it was the same complaint from everybody that our faces were hurting so that was the tough part about it.
+"My jaw got a workout, all of our jaws got a got a workout.
+It was the same complaint from everybody that our faces were hurting so that was the tough part about it.
 Not the eating, the one pound to two pounds wasn't too bad but the chewing was terrible," said Keeler.

 Keeler made out with some Anthracite merchandise and a $50 gift card to the place in Luzerne County.